TEN-framework/ten_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 ### Deploying Locally to an App for Integration Testing

-arpm provides the ability to publish to a local registry, allowing you to perform integration testing locally without uploading the extension to the central repository.
+tman provides the ability to publish to a local registry, allowing you to perform integration testing locally without uploading the extension to the central repository.
 Unlike GO extensions, for C++ extensions, there are no strict requirements on the app's programming language.
 It can be GO, C++, or Python.

 The deployment process may vary for different apps.
 The specific steps are as follows:

-* Set up the arpm local registry.
+* Set up the tman local registry.
 * Upload the extension to the local registry.
 * Download the app from the central repository (default\_app\_cpp/default\_app\_go) for integration testing.
 * For C++ apps: